 How To Make These Lemon Poppyseed Scones From Scratch:

-- Sugar: Mix granulated sugar and lemon zest together.
+- Sugar: Mix granulated sugar and lemon zest together in a large bowl.
 This is a very important step because rubbing the sugar and zest together releases the oils in the lemon zest, which adds more flavor.

-- Dough: Add flour, baking powder, salt, and poppyseeds to the sugar mixture.
+- Dry Ingredients: Add flour, baking powder, salt, and poppyseeds to the sugar mixture.

-- Butter: Next, add the butter into the mixture, cutting it in with your standing mixer, a fork, or a pastry cutter.
-Once it resembles coarse crumbs and the butter is the size of peas, it’s ready.
+- Butter: Next, add the cold butter into the mixture, cutting it in with your standing mixer, a fork, or a pastry cutter.
+Once the flour mixture resembles coarse crumbs and the butter is the size of peas, it’s ready.

-- Liquid: Whisk the lemon juice, heavy cream, egg, and almond extract together.
+- Wet Ingredients: Whisk the lemon juice, heavy cream, egg, and almond extract together.
 Drizzle the liquid into the scone mixture and mix until just combined.

-- Pat: Turn the dough out onto a floured surface and pat into a circle, about 1/2” thick.
-Cut into 8 triangles.
+- Pat: Turn the dough out onto a lightly floured surface and pat into a circle, about 1/2” thick.
+Cut into 8 triangles with a sharp knife.
 (See troubleshooting tips down below if the the dough is too wet/too dry.)

-- Bake: Brush the scones with heavy cream and bake on a parchment lined tray until lightly golden brown.
+- Bake: Brush the scones with heavy cream and bake on a prepared baking sheet until lightly golden brown.

-- Glaze: Whisk powdered sugar, lemon juice, and zest together.
+- Glaze: Whisk powdered sugar, lemon juice, and zest together in a medium bowl.
 Drizzle over the tops of the scones.

 Storage Tips:

-Store these in an airtight container.
+- Store leftover scones in an airtight container.
 You can store them at room temperature for a couple of days, or you can store them in the fridge.

 If you love these scones, here are some other recipes to try: